 Interscholastic Athletics - An interscholastic athletic program is offered for boys and girls in grades 7 and 8.
 There are tryouts and sometimes there are cuts.
 If you do not make a team, consider trying another sport.

-Fall Sports

-Football (boys)

-Soccer (boys and girls)

-Cross Country (boys and girls)

-Winter Sports Basketball (boys and girls) Volleyball (girls) Spring Sports
+Fall Sports Winter Sports Spring Sports Football (boys) Basketball (boys and girls) Softball (girls) Soccer (boys and girls) Cross Country (boys and girls) Volleyball (girls) Baseball (boys) Lacrosse (boys and girls) Track (boys and girls)

-Softball (girls)

-Baseball (boys)

-Lacrosse (boys and girls)

-Track (boys and girls)